 Video quality is the degree at which a given video suits the end-user's expectations.
 It is therefore a subjective notion.
 The proof is that a given video, viewed in the same conditions by different observers, can be judged very differently by these observers.
-One observer could say that the video quality is good while another one could say that the video quality is bad, and both would be right: because it depends on the video quality they expect and on the video quality they're used to have.
+One observer could say that the video quality is good while another one could say that the video quality is bad, and both could be right: because it depends on the video quality they expect and on the video quality they're used to have.

 Video quality judgment and visual annoyance both come from visual perception and can be represented by the top-down approach below: